Time to read: Approximately 2 minutes

 - Have a portable drinking/feeding bowl with you and water/food if necessary (consider whether the water is safe to drink)

 - What will I do with toileting waste?

 - Have I considered the conditions my dog will be subject to such as hot pavements or icy roads?
-Are boots or a jacket necessary?
+Are boots, cooling vest or a winter or life jacket necessary?